 Costs comprising the fabricated equipment are to be charged to the appropriate expenditure object code category.
 For example, charge personnel costs to the personal services category; charge consulting fees and shop costs, component parts with a unit cost less than $5,000, and raw materials, including, lumber, glass and tubing to operations (5751); charge parts with a unit cost of $5,000 or more to the appropriate equipment object code (7xxx).

 To avoid the disruption caused when a deficit occurs in a subsidiary ledger fabrication account, the Director of Sponsored Projects Services is authorized to transfer funds from the parent account to the subsidiary ledger account, unless otherwise directed by the Department Head.

-Indirect cost is budgeted on fabrication costs according to the expenditure object codes assigned to the costs, consistent with the federal negotiated indirect cost rate agreement.
+Indirect Cost: Indirect cost is budgeted on fabrication costs according to the expenditure object codes assigned to the costs, consistent with the federal negotiated indirect cost rate agreement.
 The institution incurs substantial indirect costs in the construction of complex equipment and systems and expects full indirect cost recovery in the cost pricing for fabrication projects.

 Investigators wishing a reduced indirect cost rate should petition the Vice President for Research.
 The petition should include a justification for the reduced indirect cost rate and should be approved by the department head and dean.

 Waivers will be granted only on the basis of the benefit to the University for fabricating the equipment at less than the full indirect cost rate.
 Improving the competitive advantage of the proposal is not a legitimate justification for waiver of indirect cost.